HahaOnStayHigh/External-Private-CRACK/README.md

 ------------------------------------------------
 # Info 📝:

+This original source was made by @StrawberryUD and i cracked it :()

+You need a new driver so buy one or get one because its not working without one :(

-This original source was made by @StrawberryUD and i cra--s working wothout one :() The original driver was shitty and as detected as Extreme Injector in Fortnite or a Roblox Hack in CSGO
+The original driver was shitty and as detected as Extreme Injector in Fortnite or a Roblox Hack in CSGO
 ---------------------------------------------------
 # DISCLAIMER